 The first step to developing a stellar product is to understand your market.

-“You should know who the people using your product are before you know what your product is,” says Guido Bartolacci, New Breed’s Head of Demand Generation.
+“You should know who the people using your product are before you know what your product is,” says Guido Bartolacci, New Breed’s Head of Product.

 If you thoroughly understand the folks that will be using your product, you’ll do a much better job of serving those people.